All insights

 What is Dunearn House's estimated breakeven?

 COS.sg estimates approximately S$2,558 psf, from the S$1,410.01 psf per plot ratio land bid plus construction and financing.
 COS.sg notes land equals 48.6% of a S$2,900 psf launch price, which rules out materially cheaper pricing.
-Official pricing is unreleased until the 25 July 2026 launch.
+Dunearn House launched 25 to 26 July 2026 at an average of S$3,140 psf, above that pre launch breakeven and consensus range.

 How long should I plan to hold?